 Can you claim a Qualifying Child who is not a dependent?

-For a taxpayer to claim any child-related tax benefits, the child must satisfy all five of these tests to be a qualifying child under the Uniform Definition of a Qualifying Child:
+It is possible for you to claim a qualifying child for tax benefits, even if they’re not your dependents.
+For you to claim these benefits, the child must satisfy all five of these tests to be a qualifying child under the Uniform Definition of a Qualifying Child:

-If all 5 tests are satisfied, you may be able to claim the following tax benefits even if your qualifying child is not a dependent.
+If all five tests are satisfied, you may be able to claim the following tax benefits even if your qualifying child is not a dependent.

 Head of Household (HOH) filing status If you are a custodial parent of a child who qualifies as your dependent and you completed Form 8332, allowing the noncustodial parent to claim the child as a dependent, then you can file as Head of Household even though you are not claiming the child as a dependent this year.
 You can read more on filing as HOH here.